OpenElectionData/catco-guide/_guide/vii-can-we-try-something-different-creative-communications-strategies.en.md

 * **Collaborate, don’t dictate.** You’re each bringing different knowledge bases to the table.
 Form a collaborative partnership where you’re lifting up each other’s work, not trying to make it fit into your preconceived ideas.

 One example is when _Black Panther_ (a popular superhero movie which takes place in the mythical African nation of Wakanda) fans organized a “Wakanda The Vote” campaign to register people attending _Black Panther_ film screenings to vote.
 The idea was not just to watch a screening about a fictional country built on the power of black people, but to simultaneously build black power in the real world.

+{% callout title="Using Humor and the Arts to Convey a Message" %} In Malaysia, [BERSIH 2.0](http://www.bersih.org/) experimented with a number of arts and culture tactics to get the public interested and engaged on the topic of redistricting.
+They presented film screenings followed by discussion sessions.
+They organized a series of concerts to raise awareness of the issue.
+They also organized a standup comedy show and encouraged the comics to use material about BERSIH 2.0 and the issues - even if it meant poking fun at the issues and the organization - in an effort to teach through laughter.
+The comedy show proved to be so popular they extended its run - it ended up running for 10 days, and 300-400 people came to each show. {% endcallout %}

 If you plan to communicate with fan communities, here are some practical tips to keep in mind: